Abdur Rab (academic)

 Abdur Rab is a Bangladeshi academic and vice-chancellor of the International University of Business Agriculture and Technology.
-He was a Professor and Director at the Institute of Business Administration at the University of Dhaka.
+He was a professor and director at the Institute of Business Administration at the University of Dhaka.

-Rab is the former Vice-Chancellor of Eastern University.
+Rab is the former vice-chancellor of Eastern University.

 Early life

 Rab did his master's degree in management at the University of Dhaka.
 He has an MBA from Indiana University.
 He did his PhD at the University of Belgrade.

 Career

 Rab was the chairman of the Institute of Management Consultants, Bangladesh from 2010 to 2012.
-He was the President of Association of Management Institutions in South Asia.
+He was the president of the Association of Management Institutions in South Asia.
 He was a visiting professor at Yunnan Normal University.

-On 1 January 2018, Rab was appointed Vice-Chancellor of International University of Business Agriculture and Technology by President Mohammad Abdul Hamid.
+On 1 January 2018, Rab was appointed vice-chancellor of International University of Business Agriculture and Technology by President Mohammad Abdul Hamid.

 Rab was a member of the technical committee of the 3rd International Conference on Business and Management in 2021.

-On 1 February 2022, Rab was reappointed Vice-Chancellor of International University of Business Agriculture and Technology.
+On 1 February 2022, Rab was reappointed vice-chancellor of International University of Business Agriculture and Technology.
 Rab is a member of the advisory panel of the Bangladesh Society for Private University Academics.
 He is a member of the advisory board of the Institute of Business Administration at the University of Dhaka.